TruelyThea/trollegle-client/README.md

 By default, different types of messages are assigned different colors.
 It's possible that your terminal re-maps some of the base 16 colors by default.
 Your terminal might have options to change this color mapping, though.
 Also, the command `/-color off` will turn off message colors if you are recieving bad results.

 *Are you using Windows PowerShell?* By default, Windows PowerShell re-maps magenta and dark yellow, and sets a different background color.
 You can change your PowerShell properties if you wish so that these colors are mapped correctly.

+## Why does the client hang sometimes? ##

+If you're on Windows 10, the issue is probably that you've selected some text, putting the process into selection mode.
+When a program tries to output text in selection mode, its process is paused.
+You can tell that a process is in selection mode because the title in the banner is prepended with "Select ".
+This is an issue with the Windows 10 console, not trollegle-client.
+You can allow the process to resume by pressing escape.
+You can also [disable selection mode](https://stackoverflow.com/questions/33883530/why-is-my-command-prompt-freezing-on-windows-10) if you wish.